bigbomio/digital-contracts/technical-docs/Bigbom_Digital_Contract_Technical_Paper.md

 With the development of internet communication, paper contract is less and less importance for a business, since it's show its weakness in cost and execution.
 That's why Digital Contract was invented

-**Digital Contract aka Docusign and friends:** With the development of internet applications and cryptographic algorithm, e-signature solutions was developed to give users the capability of signing contract without having physical presence.
+**Electronic Contract aka Docusign and friends:** With the development of internet applications and cryptographic algorithm, e-signature solutions was developed to give users the capability of signing contract without having physical presence.
 One of the leading solution of e-signature is Docusign, which provides a Software-as-a-Service signing solution.
 Signing a contract now requires just a few steps:

 1. Uploading a contract under digital format, eg PDF or word format
 2. Send an invitation link to signers.
 Each signer requires to create an e-signature